rwxrob/notes/Fitness/Long term cycling goals.md

 |**Body fat**|6–8%|
 |**Ride volume**|~24 hrs/week (~1,200+ TSS)|

 Ambitious?
 Sure but why not.
 It will take several years to get there but I like having goals.
 It's fun to remember I didn't even fit into my clothes in December.
-I've made a ton of progress a
+I've made a ton of progress and I don't see that changing.
+I'm in it for the long haul and playing the long game, as they say.